-An aerial view is seen below showing the location of the church (marked by "Russian Ascension" near A-Tur) and other points of interest (such as the Ascension chapel, another traditional site).
-You can point on the purple points to navigate to the selected site.
+An aerial view is seen below showing the location of the church (marked by “Russian Ascension” near A-Tur) and other points of interest (such as the Ascension chapel, another traditional site).

 According to Russian Orthodox tradition, this is the site where Jesus ascended to heaven 40 days after resurrection (Luke 24 51: “And it came to pass, while he blessed them, he was parted from them, and carried up into heaven”).

-Another tradition is that the head of John the Baptist, beheaded by Herod Antipas, was found in the 4th C in a jar hidden in the chapel adjacent to the church.
-John is an important figure in Christianity , and regarded as the "forerunner" - since John Baptized Jesus, and proclaimed Jesus as the Messiah.
+Another tradition is that the head of John the Baptist, beheaded by Herod Antipas, was found in the 4th century in a jar hidden in the chapel adjacent to the church.
+John is an important figure in Christianity , and regarded as the “forerunner” – since John Baptized Jesus, and proclaimed Jesus as the Messiah.

-On the site of the convent were two 5th C Armenian churches.
+On the site of the convent were two 5th century Armenian churches.
 One of these churches was named after John the Baptist.
 Their mosaic floors were uncovered during the construction of the convent, and one of the mosaic floors was embedded in the chapel behind the church.